 10. If a member of your family or a close friend has passed away during the year, remember them sometime on Thanksgiving day.
 You might light a beeswax candle in their memory, relive some memories or offer a prayer.

 The authors Lynn Colwell and Corey Colwell-Lipson are mother and daughter and co-authors of Celebrate Green!
-Creating Eco-Savvy Holidays, Celebrations and Traditions for the Whole Family, available at www.CelebrateGreen.net.If you enjoyed this post, then please consider sharing it with your friends.
-Also, don't forget to sign up for my email newsletter so that you don't miss future updates.
+Creating Eco-Savvy Holidays, Celebrations and Traditions for the Whole Family, available at www.CelebrateGreen.net.If you enjoyed this post, please forward it to a friend or tell them to sign up here.
 Thanks!